Games & Quizzes

 /ˈhediNG/

-title at head of page or section.
+Line of text indicating what a passage is about.
 To travel or move toward a particular place.

 A country in central Europe, on the Baltic Sea in the north; population 80,700,000 (estimated 2015); capital, Berlin; official language, German..